janpipek/physt/README.md

 ### Planned
 * Rebinning
-  - using reference to original data
+  - using reference to original data?
   - merging bins
 * Statistics (based on original data)?
 * Stacked histograms (with names)
 * More plotting backends

+### Not planned
+* Kernel density estimates: use your favourite statistics package (like `seaborn`)

 ## Dependencies